People Need to Understand a Professional Writer is a Job, Not a Leisure Activity

 Even among people who consider themselves to be a professional writer, there is a surprising lack of polished ability and talent.
 As an editor, I’ve often looked at something a “professional writer” has handed over as part of a project, fully expecting to get paid for the work, and returned it to them as woefully not up to the task.
 Whether it simply wasn’t what they were supposed to be doing or was nearly unintelligible, for some reason there are people who work as professional writers who simply cannot write worth a damn in the field they are supposedly qualified for.

 They can’t put together a coherent sentence.

-They can’t grasp even rudimentary grammar.
+Nor can they grasp even rudimentary grammar.

-They know nothing about search engine optimization.
+They know nothing about search engine optimization (SEO.)

-They can’t identify who their prospective audience is.
+Nor can they identify who their prospective audience is.

 The readability rating of their work is astronomically high.

 … and so on.